-All networks in the NEM have a connection limit restricting the size of inverters connecting to the grid to manage the PV export power flow through the LV network.
-Table 1 in Section 1.2.1 showed that most networks have a single-phase connection limit of 5 kW, with the exception of Ausgrid, TasNetworks, United Energy, Jemena and Western Power with a larger limit of 10 kW.21
+All networks in Australia have a default connection limit restricting the size of inverters connecting to the grid to manage the risk of systematically breaching network constraints.
+Table 1 in Section 1.2.1 showed that most networks have a single-phase connection limit of 5 kW, with the exception of Ausgrid, TasNetworks, United Energy, Jemena and Western Power with a larger limit of 10 kW.

-The recent AEMC review of DER integration22 has identified that the static limits are not a sustainable solution as they overly restrict customers' power generation potential and create inequities between early solar PV adopters and later solar PV adopters (whose connections are restricted).
+The recent AEMC review of DER integration has identified that the static limits are not a sustainable solution as they overly restrict customers' power generation potential and create inequities between early solar PV adopters and later solar PV adopters (whose connections are restricted).